-Before getting to the Bowers and Wilkins T7 review it is worth mentioning that this is actually their very first bluetooth speaker.
-B&W have always led the way with new speaker technology and have gained a justifiable reputation for delivering the best possible sound from their range of Hi-Fi speakers, AirPlay speakers and headphones.
-However, up until now they have refused to bring a range of bluetooth speakers to the market simply because they were unwilling to compromise on the sound quality
+Before getting to the Bowers and Wilkins T7 review it is worth mentioning that this is actually their very first Bluetooth speaker.
+B&W has always led the way with new speaker technology and have gained a justifiable reputation for delivering the best possible sound from their range of Hi-Fi speakers, AirPlay speakers and headphones.
+However, up until now, they have refused to bring a range of Bluetooth speakers to the market simply because they were unwilling to compromise on the sound quality

 Q. So what’s changed with Bluetooth speaker technology to make it possible for B&W to introduce the T7 portable speaker?

 A. The aptX audio codec from CSR – offering real-time streaming of high-quality stereo audio over a Bluetooth connection.
 While the Bowers and Wilkins T7 speaker has aptX technology inside, it should be noted that for this to function, the actual device that you are streaming the music from also needs to be compatible.
 There are now a huge amount of devices that stream with aptX, sadly, however, this does not include Apple products such as the iPhone or iPad.
 The T7 will of course still stream music from devices without aptX, it just won’t sound quite a clear, but unless you are an audiophile, I doubt this will be much of a concern.

 The most obvious design feature of the B&W T7 is the honeycomb structure surrounding the speakers.
 Bowers and Wilkins call this ‘Micro Matrix Technology’ and while it may look stunning from a visual perspective, it actually serves the purpose of reducing vibration and distortion as well as making the housing lighter which is obviously a crucial factor for any portable speaker.